sphinx-labs/sphinx/specs/sphinx-module-proxy-factory.md

 2. Deploys a `SphinxModuleProxy` at a deterministic address
 3. Enables the `SphinxModuleProxy` within the Gnosis Safe

-This makes it possible for a third party (like Sphinx) to _permissionlessly_ deploy and set up a Gnosis Safe on behalf of the Safe owners without requiring their signatures.
+This process allows a third party (like Sphinx) to _permissionlessly_ deploy and set up a Gnosis Safe on behalf of the Safe owners without requiring their signatures.
 If the Safe owners are confident that their Safe has been deployed correctly at a given address on one chain, then they can be confident that a Safe at the **same address** on any other chain has also been deployed correctly.
 To achieve this, the address of the Gnosis Safe must not rely on the deployer.

 We can do this by calling the [Gnosis Safe Proxy Factory's `createProxyWithNonce`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/proxies/GnosisSafeProxyFactory.sol#L57-L75) function, which uses `CREATE2`.
-The `initializer` input parameter contains all of the information necessary to set up the Gnosis Safe, including the Safe owner addresses, the signature threshold, and the `SphinxModuleProxy` info.
+The `initializer` input parameter contains all the information necessary to set up the Gnosis Safe, including the Safe owner addresses, the signature threshold, and the `SphinxModuleProxy` info.

-Since the `initializer` data determines the address of the Gnosis Safe, it cannot include the address of the Gnosis Safe, since this would cause a circular dependency.
-To be specific, the circular dependency would occur because the `initializer` data would need to include the address of the Gnosis Safe, which is calculated based on the `initializer` data, which would need to include the address of the Gnosis Safe, etc. For this same reason, we cannot include the address of the `SphinxModuleProxy` in the `initializer` data, since the address of the module depends on the address of the Gnosis Safe.
+Since the `initializer` data determines the address of the Gnosis Safe, it cannot include the address of the Gnosis Safe since this would cause a circular dependency.
+Specifically, the circular dependency would occur because the `initializer` data would need to include the address of the Gnosis Safe, which is calculated based on the `initializer` data, which would need to include the address of the Gnosis Safe, etc. For this same reason, we cannot include the address of the `SphinxModuleProxy` in the `initializer` data since the module's address depends on the address of the Gnosis Safe.

 To resolve this, the `SphinxModuleProxyFactory` includes functions for deploying and enabling a `SphinxModuleProxy` without using the address of the Gnosis Safe or the address of the `SphinxModuleProxy` as input parameters.
 The `initializer` data must include a [`MultiSend`](https://github.com/safe-global/safe-contracts/blob/v1.3.0-libs.0/contracts/libraries/MultiSend.sol) call that executes two function calls on the `SphinxModuleProxyFactory`: `deploySphinxModuleProxyProxyFactoryFromSafe` and `enableSphinxModuleProxyFromSafe`.
 More details on these functions are below.
-To see an example of this deployment process, see [the `setUp` function in the `SphinxModuleProxy` unit test file](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/SphinxModuleProxy.t.sol#L88).
+To see an example of this deployment process, see [the `setUp` function in the `SphinxModuleProxy` unit test file](https://github.com/sphinx-labs/sphinx/blob/feature/audit/packages/contracts/test/SphinxModuleProxy.t.sol#L88).

 ## High-Level Invariants